 WINNING THE COMPETITION

-The teams will be ranked based on the team’s final (fastest) time.
+The teams will be ranked based on the team’s final (fastest) time and a smaller number of penalty points.

 In the event of a tie, the team’s next best trial time of the two tries will be referred to.